How Did My Password End Up in a Data Breach?

 These steps will help to reduce the immediate impact of a data breach.
 There are also other things you can do that will help to prevent disruption from future data breaches:

-• Use two-factor authentication: One of the easiest ways to improve your personal security is to enable two-factor authentication on your email and bank accounts.
+• Use two-factor authentication (2FA): One of the easiest ways to improve your personal security is to enable two-factor authentication on your email and bank accounts.
 This uses a verification step in addition to your username and password – a one-time passcode sent to your email, text message or authentication app – to allow you to access your accounts.
-Two-factor authentication provides extra protection even if a hacker knows your password, they won’t be able to get into your accounts.
+Two-factor authentication provides extra protection even hackers know your password, it would be much more difficult for them to get into your accounts.

-• Monitor your credit: You should regularly check your credit to ensure that nothing looks out of the ordinary.
+• Freeze and monitor your credit: You can freeze your credit to prevent new credit accounts being opened using your identity.
+You should regularly check your credit report to monitor that nothing looks out of the ordinary.
 It’s rare but, sometimes, data breach notifications come too little too late.
 So, it’s best to be proactive and regularly check your bank statements for evidence of identity theft.
 Keep an eye out for things like anomalous payments, payments made at odd times and withdrawals that look unfamiliar.

 Protect Yourself from Data Breaches

-If you are worried about the security of your personal data or want help implementing more robust password controls, we’re here to help.
+If you are worried about the security of your personal data or want help preventing disruption from data breaches, we’re here to help.
 Contact us today.